Amourspirit/python-ooouno-ex/ex/auto/general/odev_share_lib/README.md

 Getting the locations of these paths can be challenging.

-[OOO Development Tools] can discover and register the path automatically as shown in this example.
+ODEV can discover and register the path automatically as shown in this example.

-Note that [OOO Development Tools requires a connection to LibreOffice as it is the LibreOffice API that allows then paths to be discovered.
+Note that ODEV requires a connection to LibreOffice as it is the LibreOffice API that allows then paths to be discovered.
 Without a connection automatic registering of path is not possible.

 There is a macro example of importing from shared library [here](../../../general/odev_share_lib/).